thisisbalu/exception-decoded/_posts/spring/2024-02-06-spring-methodinvocationexception.md

 If you're a Java developer working with the Spring framework, you might have come across the dreaded `MethodInvocationException`.
 This exception is common and often encountered when using Spring's declarative transaction management.
 In this article, we'll delve into the details of the `MethodInvocationException`, its causes, and possible solutions.
 Join us as we explore this commonly faced issue in Spring and discuss how to handle it effectively.

-## Table of Contents
-- Introduction
-- What is the `MethodInvocationException`?
-- Root Causes of the `MethodInvocationException`
-- Handling the `MethodInvocationException`
-- Conclusion

 ## Introduction

 When working with a large and complex codebase, exceptions are inevitable.
 As a developer, you've likely stumbled upon various exceptions during your career.
 One such exception that frequently occurs in Spring applications is the `MethodInvocationException`.